DanielDent/docker-nginx-ssl-proxy/README.md

 Certificates from Let's Encrypt are issued with a 90 day expiration.
 This image will automatically renew the certificate when it is 60 days old.

+Prior versions of this image used simp_le.
+It has been changed to use certbot due to reliability issues with simp_le.

 ## WARNING

 This image's default configuration includes a String-Transport-Security header with expiry set to 18 weeks (~ 4 months).
 Visitors' browsers will cache this header for 6 months and will refuse to connect except over SSL.